gdlc/STAT_COMP/INCLASS/INCLASS_7.md

    - [AIC](https://en.wikipedia.org/wiki/Akaike_information_criterion)  `AIC(fm)`
    - [BIC](https://en.wikipedia.org/wiki/Bayesian_information_criterion)  `BIC(fm)`

 Report a table with models in rows, model DF, and each of the above criteria in columns.
+Please use `intercept=FALSE` when using `bs`.

 What model do you choose?
 Why?